daniel-ziegler/From-quizlet-to-memrise/README.md

-#Live access to the script
+#The script is ready to use at:

 http://peeping4dsun.github.io/From-quizlet-to-memrise/